Hill Dickinson trainee recruitment

 The Legal Cheek View

-Liverpool’s global law firm has shifted away from insurance work in recent years, developing stronger footholds in areas including healthcare, real estate and banking, as well as continuing to grow its highly rated shipping practice.
+Liverpool’s largest global law firm has developed strong footholds in areas including healthcare, real estate and banking, as well as continuing to grow its highly rated shipping practice.

 Continue reading

-The mood within Hill Dickinson is pretty good, with the firm again scoring well in the Legal Cheek Trainee and Junior Lawyer Survey 2023-24.
+The mood within Hill Dickinson is pretty good, with the firm again scoring well in the Legal Cheek Trainee and Junior Lawyer Survey 2024-25.
 Expect to be working with “some of the most down-to-earth, approachable, friendly and outgoing peers” and partners who are “very willing to offer insight into the work they do and eager to get you involved.”
-As one source enthuses, “everyone is so supportive and really keen to see you progress your career.”
+As one source enthuses, “There is a really supportive trainee network at Hill Dickinson.
+You know that you can reach out to any trainee and they will make time to answer any of your questions.”
+The firmwide open-door policy leaves newbies feeling comfortable approaching partners and higher ups with questions or just general chat.
+As one junior tells us, “You can have the same relaxed conversations with the CEO as you would with a paralegal.
+No one is off-limits.”

 Firm newbies benefit from the firm’s thorough trainee development programme, which brings together trainees from different UK offices every four months to take modules on a range of topics including communication techniques and receiving feedback.
 Teams also provide practice area specific training including monthly seminars from industry figures.

-With the pandemic firmly in the rear-view mirror, trainees are now expected in the office at least four days a week.
-This has provoked a range of responses, from craving “more flexibility,” to finding it “really beneficial to both training experience and relationships within the firm”.
+Trainees are expected in the office at least four days a week, which has provoked a range of responses.
+Some crave “more flexibility,” whilst others find it “really beneficial to both training experience and relationships within the firm”.
 A £200 budget to spend on home office equipment is appreciated nonetheless, though as one trainee pointed out the new office attendance requirement means “it doesn’t get used much.”

 The consensus is that the legal tech “could do with some work,” however we have heard that there is a plan in place to improve this.
 One source said that a “new laptop rollout has helped, but generally, systems such as finance and time recording are all lacking in efficiency.”
 Work phones are also reportedly an issue, where most firms provide as standard the ‘bring your own device’ policy seems an awkward way to save money,” explains one insider.